Your Beautiful Wedding in Western North Carolina

 • Following the ceremony, the officiant will complete the license and return both copies to the Register of Deeds Office where it was issued.
 The license then becomes an official record.
 You do NOT get a copy unless you request and pay for it!

 • A Certificate of Marriage may be obtained upon request for $10.00 per certified copy.
-You may pre-pay for a Certified Certificate when you purchase the license, or submit a request in person or in writing.
-You will probably need this document at some time in your life, so I suggest you get one certified copy now and store it with other important papers.
+You may pre-pay for a Certified Certificate when you purchase the license, or submit a request in person or online (Buncombe: vitalrecords.buncombecounty.org) or in writing.
+You will need a certified copy (along with other documents) to legally change your name with Social Security, and then with the DMV.
+You will probably need a certified copy at some time in your life, so I suggest you get one certified copy now, store it with other important papers, and take a photo of it.

-• Your ceremony requires two witnesses (over age 18) who will sign the license (in addition to the Officiant).
+• Your ceremony requires two witnesses (age 18 or older) who will sign both copies of the license (in addition to the Officiant).

 • You may marry in North Carolina by either a civil or religious ceremony.
 A civil ceremony is conducted by a magistrate.
 A religious ceremony is performed by an ordained minister of any denomination.